YLJ6038/turtlebot-autonomous-explore/README.md

 # Information-Theoretic Exploration

-In this package, we develop an ROS implementation of infomation-theoretic exploration using turtlebot with Kinect.
-This package is based on the [turtlebot_exploration_3d](https://github.com/RobustFieldAutonomyLab/turtlebot_exploration_3d) package.
-We modify the package and apply it into our turtlebot and project.
+For this part, we developed a ROS package of infomation-theoretic exploration using turtlebot with Kinect.
+The core implementation is based on the [turtlebot_exploration_3d](https://github.com/RobustFieldAutonomyLab/turtlebot_exploration_3d) package.
+We rearranged the code structure and defined two classes for exploration process and computation.
+We modified the interfaces and make the package fit into our ros distro and turtlebot.

 ## How to run this package: